-Anxiety is the primary negative emotion, but far from being an uncontrollable incurable mental illness, anxiety is one of the most important conscious processes we ever developed.
+The course begins by showing that anxiety is actually the primary negative emotion, but far from being an uncontrollable incurable mental illness, anxiety is one of the most important conscious processes we ever developed.
 Originally, it allowed us to imagine things that were actually dangerous and develop skills and strategies to avoid being harmed.

-Today, almost all the “dangers” we face are virtual.
+Apart from the Pandemic, almost all the “dangers” we face today are virtual, not actual.
 They won’t cause us physical harm, but they might cause us emotional harm.

 At least 95% of that harm comes from worrying about not being able to do three skills we have to do well to feel good about our life, relationships, make choices, and manage the negative emotions we feel when things do not turn out well.